MydonSolutions/ata_snap_packet_transpositions/README.md

 # ata_snap_packet_transpositions
 Transposition playground for the ATA-SNAP packet payloads ([c:pkt_nchan, t:pkt_ntime=16, p:pkt_npol=2, s:complex{int8_t}]).

+# Usage

+A large part of the optimisations are accomplished with compilation, so many values are statically defined to this end.

+Edits to the scenario can be made as follows:
+- Dimension changes are localised to `SYNTH_*` and `ATASNAP_DEFAULT_PKT*` definitions in `ata.h`
+- Parallelism changes are localised to the `OMP_THREAD_COUNT` definition in `main.h`

 Usage is to run `$ make` which cleans, compiles and runs:

 ```
 rm -f *.h.gch *.o
 rm -f main